NielsLiisberg/nodejs-express-demo/readme.md

-# IBM i microservice demo using Python, Flask and Db2
+# IBM i microservice demo using node.js, Expressand Db2
-This microservice example are using Db2 and Flask, and gives the simple starting point for building microservices fast and easy:
+This microservice example are using Db2, and gives the simple starting point for building microservices fast and easy:

 # Setup the environment